 Once a young person has been identified as being ready to move on to fuller Independence an initial discussion takes place in the Manager's Meeting to share information.
 Once all parties agree that the move would be beneficial to the young person a compatibility assessment is completed and the young person's social worker contacted to discuss the potential move.
-Once agreement is in place the young person will have the opportunity to visit Fastbridge and spend time with the staff and current residents to gain a full understanding of the home and its focus on preparing the young person for Independence.
-If all parties remain in agreement after this period, then the young person will be allocated a moving date.
-The social worker and where appropriate the young person's family will be invited to visit the young person at Fastbridge and meet the Manager and the staff team.
+Once the agreement is in place the young person will have the opportunity to visit Fastbridge and spend time with the staff and current residents to gain a full understanding of the home and its focus on preparing the young person for Independence.
+If all parties remain in agreement after this period, then the young person's family will be invited to visit the young person at Fastbridge and meet the Manager and the staff team.